 Once you’ve gathered as much information on past email performance as you can, you can use that data to set a benchmark for your next email deployment.

 The KPIs should be reviewed a week or two after the email deployment to determine if there is anything that stands out or isn’t working.
 That gives some time to make edits and updates before the next deployment.

 Now that you’ve determined a clear strategy and goal and defined your KPIs, it’s time to develop your campaign emails.
 Whether you have a working template or you are creating a new template, you’ll want to use whatever information you gleaned from reviewing your contacts and data.
 You’ll want to keep the following best practices in mind:

-- Use a recognizable sender email address and name; avoid using “[email protected]” or “[email protected]”
+- Use a recognizable sender email address and name; avoid using “no-reply@” or “info@.”

 - Use a subject line that is concise and to the point; keep it under 50 characters (including spaces) so nothing gets cut off.

 - Use preheader text that supports your subject line, limited to 85-100 characters with spaces.

 - Keep your email to 600 px wide for best viewing results.

 - Make sure your main message and call to action (CTA) are at the top of your email and “above the fold.”

 - Limit email CTAs to as few as possible so you don’t overwhelm your readers.